rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 official Docker image with jq one can run `docker pull ghcr.io/jqlang/jq:latest`.

-There is also [jqplay.org](https://jqplay.org/) - a web playground for playing with jq language without installing anything.
+There is also [jqplay.org](https://jqplay.org/) - a web playground for playing with jq language without installing anything (but not for processing large JSON documents).

 The syntax of jq has similarities with JSON syntax.
 The very simplest thing one can do in jq is pretty printing the input for readability (this can be turned